I watched all the James Bond films this yearby jjambon | created - 13 Dec 2013 | updated - 02 Jan 2014 | Public

 PG | 121 min | Action, Adventure, Thriller

-007 is sent to stop a diabolically brilliant heroin magnate armed with a complex organization and a reliable psychic tarot card reader.
+James Bond is sent to stop a diabolically brilliant heroin magnate armed with a complex organisation and a reliable psychic tarot card reader.

 "When you were young..."